- Planting Tall Fescue Lawns

 If you plant crimson clover, you will be rewarded with a show of color when it blooms in the spring.
 I usually plant a combination of at least two types of seed mixed together, such as wheat or oats as a grass with a few pounds of crimson clover.
 The clover is a legume, or nitrogen-fixing plant, that will actually help the grass crop grow.
 In return, the wheat or oats act as a nurse crop to the clover, which is slower to establish and needs a little protective shade from the grass.

 Clover should be inoculated first with the appropriate bacteria to aid in germination.
 A feed store or garden center should be able to assist you with getting the proper inoculum.
 An alternative might be to buy commercially produced wildlife mixes that are often planted for deer and turkey.
 These mixes come pre-inoculated.
 Remember to give cover crops some initial fertilization to get them started.
-About 15 pounds of 10-10-10 per 1000 sq. ft. should be sufficient.
+About 15 lb of 10-10-10 per 1000 sq ft should be sufficient.

 Westerfield plants vegetable gardens at work for research and at home to provide his family with fresh fruits and vegetables.